apache/parquet-format/VariantEncoding.md

 For example, in a Variant containing an Array of Variant values, the representation of an inner Variant value, when paired with the metadata of the full variant, is itself a valid Variant.

 This document describes the Variant Binary Encoding scheme.
+Variant fields can also be _shredded_.
+Shredding refers to extracting some elements of the variant into separate columns for more efficient extraction/filter pushdown.
 The [Variant Shredding specification](VariantShredding.md) describes the details of shredding Variant values as typed Parquet columns.

 ## Variant in Parquet